red-sayed/2layerDiffieHellman/README.md

 # 2x🔑🔑 2-layer DiffieHellman [![](https://img.shields.io/apm/l/vim-mode)](https://github.com/Red-company/RES_Implementation/blob/main/LICENSE.md)

+> ‼️ *Patenting in process.* Don't try to steal or you'll lose your money.

 ## What is it?

 This is my conception, implementation and tests of advanced(2-layer) _DiifieHellman_(_'2lDH'_ abbreviated) key exchange _protocol_ that works with _very long inegers_(like 19.729+ chars long without any problems).
 You can find an _example file(main.cpp)_ at this repository with it's description. <br/><br/>